ArtchayaHas/Portfolio/Project 9 Transaction Fraud detection/README.md

 ## Project 9 Transaction fraud detection

+**Application**

+Using machine learning to classify fraudulent transactions reduces manual effort and allows for efficient processing of large volumes of data.
+By adapting to real-time detection, it can help prevent financial losses for both customers and the company.

+**Project details**

 The data was acquired from Kaggle by using opendatasets library.

 **1. Exploratory data analysis**